 Another famous location inside of Greystone Mansion; The Dude talks to the distraught Big Lebowski in front of this fireplace, where The Dude is hired to find the kidnapped Bunny Lebowski.

 The very same room was used in Paul Thomas Anderson’s “There Will Be Blood,” as Daniel Plainview’s office, where his son visits him late in the film.
-It was also seen in “Air Force One.”
+It was also seen in “Air Force One” and “Flowers In The Attic.”
 A little tip for Lebowski fans, this room can usually be seen without access inside the Greystone Mansion.
 If you go to the front of the building and look through the windows, usually there are no curtains and this room, which is on the ground level, left of the main windows, can be seen.
 The hallway Brandt walks down can also be seen through a doorway window, just around the corner to the left of this room, near the fish pond.
 Only the Urban Achievers room truly requires access inside the mansion to be seen.

 The coffee shop where Walter tells dude he can “get you a toe by 3 o’clock… with nail polish” is Johnie’s Coffee Shop Restaurant in midtown Los Angeles.
 The restaurant actually closed many years ago, but still operates as a filming location.
 It has appeared in “Reservoir Dogs,” “American History X,” “Miracle Mile,” “Gone in Sixty Seconds” and many more.